Victorian Speleological Association

 Home

-Nargun Badge (VSA Logo)
+Nargun Badge History

 Organised cave exploration in Victoria really began in early 1956 with a meeting between myself, then a member of the Melbourne University Mountaineering Club (MUMC), and the then president of the Cave Exploration Group of South Australia (CEGSA), Elery Hamilton-Smith.
 Elery was coming to Melbourne from Adelaide on a visit.
 By some chance I had heard that he would be over, so we had a meeting at Melbourne University cafeteria.